aaronVerones/gql2sql/README.md

 ## Notes for Developers:

 - The Hasura GraphQL parser is in the `vendor` directory.
-There's no documentation for it, so you'll have to figure out how it works by looking at the code
+There's no documentation for it, so you'll have to figure out how it works by looking at the code, specifically the `vendor/graphql-parser-hs/src/Language/GraphQL/Draft/Syntax.hs` file
 - The entrypoint for the app is `app/Main.hs`
 - Tests are in `test/Spec.hs`
 - The schema the program parses is `./schema.graphql`